What is the difference between a node-locked and a floating license? Which one do I need?

 ACE can be installed to use a node-locked or a floating license.
 Node-locked licenses do not require a license server, while floating licenses do, which can be hosted on a Linux or Windows machine.

-Under Windows, Synplify Pro only uses a server for floating licenses.
-For node-locked licenses, Synplify Pro does not require the license server software to be running.
+For Windows licenses, Synplify Pro only requires a server for floating licenses.
+For Windows node-locked licenses, Synplify Pro does not require the license server software to be running.
 Simply store the

 synplify.lic file received from Achronix in a directory on the host machine, and set the SNPSLMD_LICENSE_FILE environment variable to point to the license file.

-Which license do I need if I am accessing the license server remotely?
+Which type of license do I need if I am accessing a client remotely?

-If you are accessing the license server remotely, you need a floating license.
+If you are accessing a client remotely, you need a floating license.

 Which license do I request if I plan to run Synplify Pro in batch mode?